 Aurika: “It is a simple design and helmets can be produced in large quantities.
 It is easy to use – the simple helmet-based NIV procedure can be learned quickly by clinicians.
 Helmets are inexpensive, only costing about $150 per helmet (ranging from $125-280).
 Patients can move around and be prone while using the helmet.
 Also, you don’t have to take it off if the patient needs to have oral liquids or suction.”

 What about the limitations of helmet ventilators?

 Aurika: “It is noisy for the patient – they have to use earplugs or headphones.
 It can also create pressure on the armpits or the neck, but we have tips on how to minimize these issues.
 Skin necrosis, gastric distension, or eye irritation are occasionally observed during helmet NIV, while these may be results of long-term treatments with face masks.”

-Where are COVID-19 patients currently being treated using the helmet ventilator?
+Where are COVID-19 patients currently being treated using the ventilator helmet?

 Aurika: “US hospitals are ordering and using helmets for COVID-19 patients as we speak.
 According to a recent Wall Street Journal article, helmets are currently being used on COVID-19 patients at the University of Chicago Medicine and the Hospital of the University of Pennsylvania.
 Massachusetts General Hospital has also ordered helmets.”

 Check out the article on HelmetBasedVentilator.com to learn more about US hospitals using helmet ventilators.